jarviscanada/jarvis_data_eng_VikramjeetGill/linux_sql/README.md

 In order to test the bash scripts DDL I ran both host_info.sh and host_usage.sh and then I ran two postgres queries to check to see if the tables host_info and host_usage were updated.
 These queries were SELECT * FROM host_usage; and SELECT * FROM host_info;

 # Deployment
-I created a docker container in which to run the postgres instance which stores the database that contains the host_info and host_usage tables.
+I created a docker container in which to run the Postgres instance which stores the database that contains the host_info and host_usage tables.
 Then I ran host_info to add the host specifications to the host_info table.
 Finally, I set up the crontab is such a way to automatically run the host_usage script once every minute to automatically store resource usage data.
 All the code is stored in the GitHub repository.

 # Improvements
 1. I would like to implement a script to analyze resource usage automatically and rank hosts based on the usage of resources.